Clinical Pastoral Education

 What Students Will Learn

 We create a space that enables a person to use their imagination, wonder, and curiosity to learn the art of spiritual care, and to promote health and well-being for themselves and others around the world.
-Through the use of case studies (“verbatims”), theological reflection, group discussion and interaction, student art, film, and a variety of other educational methods, students are introduced to a variety of themes, including narrative pastoral care, listening and leadership skills, and care for individuals and groups in cultural context.
-Focus is on pastoral identity, competence, and reflection in alignment with ACPE Standards and Outcomes.
+Through the use of case studies (verbatim), theological reflection, group discussion and interaction, student art, film, and a variety of other educational methods, students are introduced to a variety of themes, including narrative pastoral care, listening and leadership skills, and care for individuals and groups in cultural context.
+Focus of educational materials and outcomes are in alignment with ACPE Outcomes and Indicators.

 What the Program Prepares Students to Do